enkidevs/curriculum/javascript/javascript-core/is-it-a-palindrome-exercise/is-it-a-palindrome-exercise.md

 setupCode:
   startingPoint: |
     // 👋 Welcome to the JavaScript coding playground.
-    // Use this string:
+    // Use these strings:

-    palindrome = "Was it a car or a cat I saw"
+    let string1 = "Was it a car or a cat I saw" let string2 = "Hey how are you"

 ---